[[caption-width-right:350: [[DeadpanSnarker Have you noticed, Darling? Since we've had Lady, we see less and less of those disturbing headlines.]]]]

 * Lady fetches the paper and tears it bringing it through the doggy door.
 Cut to Jim Dear reading a newspaper with a massive hole in it, even reaching right through to get his coffee.
 His remark (under the image) finishes it.

 * From the beaver scene:

-* Lady digging in the garden and accidentally uprooting several tulips.
-She guiltily props them upright again.
-Including one upside-down.
+* Lady digging in the garden and accidentally uprooting a tulip.
+She guiltily props it upright again.
+Upside-down.

 * The night the baby is born, Jim Dear is racing up and down the stairs, cheering in his new-dad euphoria.
 He runs into the doctor, clearly exhausted after being dragged out of bed in the wee hours of the morning and going through the delivery.
 Jim Dear excitedly shouts "It's a boy!
 Doctor, it's a boy!" for what is likely the hundredth time.
 The doctor's response is a wearily deadpan, "Yes...
 I know."

 * Tony and Joe preparing Tramp and Lady's romantic dinner.
 It's about as stereotypical Italian as you can get and it's hilarious.